Kitware/dive/docs/Deployment-Overview.md

 Free to use; no maintenance costs | You pay hosting and maintenance costs |
 Always up to date | Possible to configure automated updates |
 One shared environment for everyone | Your organization has full control over access |
-Our team monitors this service for errors and can respond to issues proactively | Support by email requires logs, screenshots, and other error information if applicable
+Our team monitors this service for errors and can respond to issues proactively | Support requires logs, screenshots, and other error information if applicable
-Our team can provide guidance on annotation and training because we have direct access to your data | Support by email usually requires example data and annotations
+Our team can provide guidance on annotation and training because we have direct access to your data | Support usually requires example data and annotations
-Having user data in our environment helps us understand user needs and improve the product | Feedback by email is always appreciated.
+Having user data in our environment helps us understand user needs and improve the product | Feedback is always appreciated.
 Limited shared compute resources (2 GPUs) available to process jobs.
 Can be mitigated by hybrid compute options | As much compute as you pay for

 ## Using our public server